-Normally the best selection of satellites for WAAS coverage is automatically selected.
-You may manually enable or disable WAAS.
-Normally WAAS should be enabled, but there are some situations where it is useful to disable it when required by local regulatory agencies.
+Normally the best selection of satellites for SBAS coverage is automatically selected.
+You may manually enable or disable specific SBAS providers.
+Normally all SBAS providers should be enabled, but there may be some situations where it may be useful to disable an SBAS provider or when required by local regulatory agencies.

-- 1. Turn the Large knob to highlight the Enable WAAS selection. - 2.
-Turn the Small knob to change the value. - 3.
+- 1. Press the CRSR knob to start editing. - 2.
+Turn the Large knob to highlight the Enable WAAS selection (WAAS, EGNOS, MSAS, etc.). - 3.
+Turn the Small knob to change the value. - 4.
 Press the Menu/Enter key to save the value.